-Net sales decreased to \$76.8 million for the three months ended May 2, 2009 from \$78.7 million for the three months ended May 3, 2008, a decrease of \$1.9 million, or 2.4%.
+Net sales decreased to \$85.2 million for the three months ended August 1, 2009 from \$92.3 million for the three months ended August 2, 2008, a decrease of \$7.1 million, or 7.7%.

-Comparable store net sales decreased by 15.3% for the three months ended May 2, 2009 compared to the three months ended May 3, 2008.
-Geographically our stores in the western one-half of the U.S., which account for 55% of our comparable store sales, declined by 20%.
-The decrease in comparable stores net sales was primarily due to lower net sales of men's and women's apparel, snow and skate hardgoods and accessories partially offset by higher net sales of footwear.
+Comparable store net sales decreased 18.8% for the three months ended August 1, 2009 compared to the three months ended August 2, 2008.
+Geographically our stores in the western one-half of the U.S., which account for approximately 55% of our comparable store sales, declined by approximately 21%.
+Our stores in the rest of the country experienced a comparable store sales decline of approximately 17%.
+The decrease in comparable stores net sales was primarily due to lower net sales in all merchandise departments.
 For information as to how we define comparable stores, see "General" above.

-The decrease in total net sales was due to a decrease in net sales from comparable stores of approximately \$12.2 million partially offset by an increase in non-comparable store sales of \$10.3 million.
-The decrease in comparable store sales was due to fewer transactions.
-The increase in non-comparable store sales was due to the opening of 52 new stores subsequent to May 3, 2008.
+The decrease in total net sales was due to a decrease in net sales from comparable stores of approximately \$17.4 million partially offset by an increase in noncomparable store sales of \$10.3 million.
+The decrease in comparable store sales was due to fewer transactions and, to a lesser extent, a decrease in average unit retail.
+The increase in non-comparable store net sales was primarily due to the opening of 45 new stores subsequent to August 2, 2008.